goschtl/zope/z3c.reference/branches/flash/src/z3c/reference/README.txt

 ViewReferenceSettings
 ---------------------

 Fields define a settingName, by default this name is a empty string if not explicit given.
-This settingName is used for call a related named adapter providing IViewReferenceSettings which provides a dictionary with key, values under the attribute ``settings``.
+This settingName is used for call a related named adapter providing IViewReferenceSettings which provides a dictionary with arbitrary information that is specific to the implementation under the attribute ``settings``.

 This settings are used for help to setup a reference editor.
 Let's see how this works.
 By default, we get the DefaultViewReferenceSetting adapter for a referenced object:

   >>> import zope.component
   >>> from z3c.reference.interfaces import IViewReferenceSettings
   >>> from z3c.reference.reference import DefaultViewReferenceSettings
-  >>> zope.component.provideAdapter(DefaultViewReferenceSettings)
+  >>> zope.component.provideAdapter(DefaultViewReferenceSettings,
+  ...                               (interface.Interface,))

   >>> adapter = IViewReferenceSettings(o)
   >>> adapter